-However, what actually happened both in computer science in general and in MASs in particular, was that ants and pheromones provided for a simple, easy-to-reproduce mechanism for stigmergy, and as a more or less direct consequence, stigmergy was often implicitly reduced to an ant-like phenomenon.
+However, what actually happened both in computer science in general, and in the MAS field in particular, was that ants and pheromones provided for a simple, easy-to-reproduce mechanism for stigmergy: as a more or less direct consequence, stigmergy was often implicitly reduced to an ant-like phenomenon.
 This is not to say that ant-based mechanisms, models and technologies do not obtain significant outcomes: instead, a large number of remarkable results were indeed achieved in computer science [6], robotics [8], and MASs [2, 10].

-What is missing, instead, is a wide and coherent view on stigmergy which on the one hand would stick to the general principles of the original Grassé's definition of stigmergy, on the other would account for the facts that agents are cognitive entities-agents are not ants-, and environments are in general more articulated than a mere pheromone container.
+What is missing, instead, is a wide and coherent view on stigmergy which on the one hand would stick to the general principles of the original Grassé's definition of stigmergy, on the other would account for the facts that agents are cognitive entities-agents are not ants-, environments are in general more articulated than a mere pheromone container, and that interaction through the environment is mediated by artifacts.
+This is exactly what we find in research from cognitive sciences.